 The biggest issue with older farmhouses is the fact that they’ve been in use for so long, and were built of materials that were often on hand.
 That means that they tend to need a lot of maintenance and care, which can be discouraging to modern owners.

 Today’s modern farmhouse is very much the same in style as its older cousins.
 You’ll find functional porches and decks, mudrooms, pantries, formal parlors and informal living rooms.
-The difference is that many people are now opting for low maintenance materials when remodeling, such as engineered hardwood for indoors and exterior cladding such as steel siding.
+The difference is that many people are now opting for low-maintenance materials when remodeling, such as engineered hardwood for indoors and exterior cladding such as steel siding.

-The Benefits of Steel Siding
+The Benefits of a Metal Siding Farmhouse

 Farmhouses are usually located in rural areas, and are generally exposed to a wide range of weather conditions.
 A farmhouse may have to survive blazing sun, wind, rain, hail, hurricanes, or tornadoes, as well as snow and ice.
 Because the farmhouse is meant to be practical, it doesn’t make sense to invest in a siding material that is going to need a lot of care after being exposed to the elements.
 While wood siding may peel, chip, crack, or warp, and will require frequent scraping and repainting to maintain its appearance, steel siding is much more durable and lower in maintenance.